diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/04 - JS  JavaScript Intro.md

    \- **ES2020** aka ES11 (2020.)

-   *Each version of ECMAScript introduces new features to the language, while keeping the language backward-compatible.
+   **Each version of ECMAScript introduces new features to the language**, while keeping the language backward-compatible.

-We will start with the  **ES5 **, but later you will use mostly **ES6** and the newer JavaScript features and syntax.

 Enough of theory,  let’s move to JavaScript and  start writing  code.